Visitors' photos and contributions

 Under the silver new moon

-Your white wingspan stretches
+Your white wingspan stretches afar

-your dinner held
+your dinner held tightly

 You glide into your tree